cashubtc/nuts/pol.md

 }
 ```

 This format provides all mathematical inputs needed for any independent third party to verify the forgery without relying on trust.
-The inclusion of the `pol_receipt` (signed by the keyset-amount private key) serves as the indisputable proof that the mint previously promised to include this note in the specified epoch.
+The inclusion of the `pol_receipt` (signed by the keyset-amount private key) serves as the indisputable proof that the mint previously promised to include this note in the specified epoch, while the verified signature on the leaf data proves that the note itself was legitimately issued/processed by that mint.